VGenesis/PISiBP-projekat/README.md

-#   24RSNews
+#   Project structure

 ## Overview

 An online news anchor for journalists and publishers.

-## Folder structure
+## Project Structure

-According to the description above, we will formulate a project file system structure accordingly:
-+	Root Folder
-	+	Backend
-		+	DB
-		+	DBC
-	+	Frontend
-		+	API
-		+	Pages
-		+	Styles

-***Backend*** folder contains the entire backend system for the project:
-+	**DB** folder contains the PDO database connections and methods
-+	**DBC** folder contains the access methods for the database connection functionalities

-***Frontend*** folder contains the frontend system for the project:
-+	**API** folder contains the scripts for accessing the DBC system
-+	**Pages** folder contains the webpages' source code
-+	**Styles** folder contains the CSS styles for webpages
+The project is a modular application made up from 3 services
+1. 24news-backend: A Spring Boot service for fetching data from the database
+2. 24news-web:	A React web app for displaying news articles to the end user
+3. 24news-db:	A PostgreSQL database containing user/article data

 User requests in this system function in the following pattern:
-1. The user submits a request through the webpage
+1. The user submits a request through the webpage (24news-web)
-2. The request is sent to the backend through the corresponding API function
+2. The request is sent to the backend (24news-backend)
-3. The request is sent to the PDO method through a corresponding DBC function
-4. The requests' query is executed on the database
+3. The backend fetches the requested data from the database (24news-db)
-5. The query result is returned recursively through the abovementioned functions to the user
+4. The query result is returned recursively through the abovementioned functions to the user

-## System roles
+## System entities

 ### User
 +   Can view news articles